fozcodes/data_engineering_nanodegree/01_data_modelling_with_postgres/README.md

   integrity around plan levels.
 Any plans we _don't_ know about should raise when trying to insert into `users` or `songplays`.

+### Create tables / DB reset

+For the most part, this wasn't changed - just cleaned up a bit.
+It was refactored to use the centralized `db` functions.
+Also, the drop tables process was deleted as it was redundant - if you drop the database, you drop the tables.

 ### ETL Process

 The ETL is done from the `etl.py` script.
 Some logic related to DB config and